mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

 ```
 Note:
-For the plugin to be visible within vCenter you will need to logout and log back in at least twice.
+For the plugin to be visible within vCenter, you will need to logout and log back into vCenter at least twice.
 ```